 Time Out says

-Often, these portraits and murals were designed to be displayed in a single venue—far away from proletarian eyes.
-Some were heavily coded private jests between their creators and an extremely exclusive following.
+It's striking how often these portraits and murals were commissions designed to be displayed in a single venue – far away from the people's eyes – or heavily coded private jests between their creators and an extremely exclusive following.
 The popular view of art is that it belongs to the masses.
-Wiseman casts a more skeptical eye, questioning such egalitarianism with cold, hard historical context.
-Yet he simultaneously acknowledges that these works live on far beyond their original purpose, even if, as the film’s bold, brilliant climax suggests, they may eventually play to an audience of none.
+Wiseman casts a more sceptical eye, questioning such idealism with cold, hard historical context.
+Yet he also admits that these works live on far beyond their original purpose, even if, as the film’s bold, brilliant climax suggests, they may eventually play to an audience of none.